akashjaiswal9994/OSC-Sports-App/BackEnd/sport/ReadMe.md

-<h1>I'm using PostgreSQL instead of MYSQL because my system having creating some problems while integrating in the project</h1>
+<h1>I'm using PostgreSQL instead of MYSQL because my system  creating some problems while integrating  MYSQL in the project</h1>